2020PB/police-brutality/reports/Washington.md

 In a series of videos, we see police asking protesters to move back, but the crowd is too dense for them to do so.
 Police then start pepper-spraying protesters at the front of the crowd and launch flashbangs into and near the crowd.
 At 1:30 in the first video, it appears a protester is hit with a projectile.
 In the subsequent clips, teargas is seen being spread into a group of protesters by police.

-tags: pepper-spray, flashbangs, projectiles, tear-gas
+tags: pepper-spray, flashbangs, projectiles, tear-gas, protestor

 id: wa-seattle-15